 - the employee’s reaction to the harassment complained of affected the terms, conditions, compensation or privileges of their employment.

+A third cause of action for sexual harassment is a claim for unlawful retaliation.
 The New Jersey Law Against Discrimination makes it illegal for an employer to take reprisals against an employee because he or she has:

-- opposed any practices or acts of sexual harassment regardless whether he or she was the person subjected to the sexual harassment or
+- opposed any practices or acts of sexual harassment regardless whether he or she was the person subjected to the harassment or

 - has or intends to file a complaint, testify or assist in any proceeding in connection with a sexual harassment complaint.

-The employee must be acting in good faith and have a reasonable belief that sexual harassment has occurred in order to have an engaged in protected activity.
-So long as the employee has made an objectively reasonable and good faith complaint of sexual harassment, the New Jersey Law Against Discrimination prohibits the employer from taking adverse employment actions against the employee for making the complaint.Smith Eibeler Employment Lawyers
+An employee is protected from retaliation if he or she makes a complaint of sexual harassment or participates in an investigation of sexual harassment.
+If the employee is the person who complained about the sexual harassment, the complaint must be made in good faith and based upon a reasonable belief that harassment has occurred in order to be considered as engaging in protected activity.
+So long as the employee has made an objectively reasonable and good faith complaint of sexual harassment, the New Jersey Law Against Discrimination prohibits the employer from taking adverse employment actions against the employee for making the complaint.